alicechuen/Data-Analytics-Portfolio/README.md

   - [Quality Prediction by using XGBoost](https://github.com/alicechuen/Data-Analytics-Portfolio/blob/main/stretch-percent-prediction.ipynb)

-Base on the automatica data collect ed by extruder line and testing data from technicians, using models to predict the future quality data.
+Base on the automatica data collected by extruder line and testing data from technicians, using models to predict the future quality data.